Diman1974/network-telemetry-aggregator/design_note.md

 ## 1. Phase 0: Single Worker (Initial Solution)

 The initial deployment runs as a single, asynchronous worker process.
-The architecture utilizes a Read-Copy-Update (RCU) pattern combined with fully asynchronous I/O and non-blocking parsing (Requirement 1 & 2 fixes).
+The architecture utilizes a Read-Copy-Update (RCU) pattern combined with fully asynchronous I/O and non-blocking parsing.

 ### Metric Characteristics